empollak/PiELo-MQP/Playground/Emma/VM/design.md

 pushd ## - Pushes the input double to the stack pushf ## - Pushes the input float to the stack

+push <src string> - Push the element keyed by the string to the stack pop <dest string> - Pop the top of the stack into memory keyed by the input string

 addi - Adds the two elements at the top of the stack, treating them as ints addf - Same as above, for two floats addd - Same as above, for two doubles

 Same add but for sub

-pop <dest string> - Pop the top of the stack into memory keyed by the input string pushh <src string> - Push from the given key on the heap to the stack
+ret - Pops the top of the stack and goes there in the file to start running code call <string> - Push the location of next line to stack.
+Then get the location in file from <string> in memory and jump there to start running code. func <string> - Defines a function start.
+Before code is run, all funcs are stored in the heap as (string, location).

 print - print the top of the stack